wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 COTS Battery
 ------------

-The Robot Rules in the Game Manual specify a Commercial Off The Shelf [COTS] non-spillable sealed lead acid battery meeting specific criteria, and gives examples of legal part numbers from a variety of vendors.
+The Robot Rules in the Game Manual specify a COTS non-spillable sealed lead acid battery meeting specific criteria, and gives examples of legal part numbers from a variety of vendors.

 Battery Safety & Handling
 -------------------------